Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 "wetland" has the same meaning as in the Environmental Protection and Management Regulation.

-2 (1) Subject to subsection (2), the following are prescribed for the purposes of paragraph (f) of the definition of "oil and gas activity" in section 1 (2) of the Act:
+2 (1) Subject to subsection (2), the following are prescribed for the purposes of paragraph (g) of the definition of "energy resource activity" in section 1 (2) of the Act:

 (a) a road or portion of a road that is constructed or maintained to facilitate the carrying out of a primary activity;